ni/measurement-plugin-converter-python/README.md

 ### Note

-The user measurement should
+The Python measurement should
 - Contain a measurement function which should
   - Contain a return value.
+The return value should be a variable and not a direct function call or constant value.
   - Have properly type hinted inputs and outputs.
   - Use one of the supported drivers.
-- Initialize the instrument driver's session inside the measurement function.
+- Initialize the instrument driver's session inside the measurement function and within the next level of indentation.
-- Initialize the instrument driver's session using the context manager `with`.
+- All the driver’s session must be initialized at a single point using context manager `with` in Python.